antangelo/xdvdfs/README.md

 Usage: xdvdfs [COMMAND]

 Commands:
-  ls        List files in an image tree      List all files in an image, recursively md5       Show MD5 checksums for files in an image checksum  Compute deterministic checksum of image contents info      Print information about image metadata unpack    Unpack an entire image to a directory pack      Pack an image from a given directory or source ISO image compress  Pack and compress an image from a given directory or source ISO image help      Print this message or the help of the given subcommand(s)
+  ls           List files in an image tree         List all files in an image, recursively md5          Show MD5 checksums for files in an image checksum     Compute deterministic checksum of image contents info         Print information about image metadata unpack       Unpack an entire image to a directory pack         Pack an image from a given directory or source ISO image build-image  Pack an image from a given specification image-spec   Manage `image_spec.toml` files compress     Pack and compress an image from a given directory or source ISO image help         Print this message or the help of the given subcommand(s)
 ```

 Running a subcommand with the `-h` flag will show help information for that specific subcommand.